Limitation on floors occupied by commercial uses

 (a) the Chairperson of the City Planning Commission certifies to the Commissioner of Buildings that the second story has not been occupied by a community facility use, a dwelling unit or a rooming unit, notwithstanding the certificate of occupancy, if any, for a continuous period from May 1, 2013, until a certification has been issued pursuant to this Section; and

-(b) the second story of at least one other building on the same block frontage is occupied by a use listed in Use Groups 6, 7, 8, 9 or 14.
+(b) the second story of at least one other building on the same block frontage is occupied by a use listed in such use groups.